People are our utmost priority

 The Group recognizes the right of employees to act collectively and to join labour unions, workers councils and other collective bargaining organisations.

 The provision of skills development training is fundamental to assuring the quality and safety of all activities within the Group.
-During 2021 the Group carried out almost 137,000 hours of training in technical skills, professional improvement, HSE and corporate social responsibility.
+The Group has carried out almost 127,000 hours of training during 2022 in technical skills, professional improvement, HSE and corporate social responsibility.

 data source: CLN Corporate Responsibility Report 2022